 Adjustable Rate Mortgages are not for everyone, but they do provide some flexibility for homebuyers who want more purchasing power and lower monthly payments.
 ARMs can save you money on your monthly payments during the fixed rate period when compared to higher 30-year fixed rates.
 They may also make sense for a homebuyer who plans to move or refinance before the fixed rate term expires.
 At the end of the day, choosing the right mortgage is a very personal decision—one best made with the expertise of a qualified lender.
-Unitus Mortgage is currently offering some of the lowest ARM rates in the Pacific Northwest.
+Hipoteca Unitus is currently offering some of the lowest ARM rates in the Pacific Northwest.

 “We know how challenging it can be to navigate a mortgage, whether it’s your first time or your tenth,” said Olson.
 “We have the experience, the expertise, and the motivation to get our members the right loan for their individual situation.
 We don’t look at lending with a one-size-fits-all approach.”